 There are three recurring black characters across the MCU’s Netflix series: Claire Temple, Luke Cage, and Misty Knight.
 That’s it.
 Three black characters that’ll come into contact with Danny Rand and two out of the three are frequently repurposed specifically so that they can take care of white characters.

-Luke and Claire aren’t here for your inability to conceptualize them as full characters outside of the Mammy/Magical Negro archetypes and they certainly don’t owe this dollar bin Danny Rand a damn thing.
+Luke and Claire aren’t here for your inability to visualize them as full characters outside of the Mammy/Magical Negro archetypes and they certainly don’t owe this dollar bin Danny Rand a damn thing.

 Fandom’s desire for them is basically to see them serve as Danny’s nanny.
 But here’s the thing: Danny isn’t a child.
 He’s my age or older and yet, fandom is treating him like he’s a kid to be parented by two black characters (one who doesn’t even know him).